tstuefe/JEP387/jep.md

 Proposed change: Move committing/uncommitting memory to the chunk level.
 Let each chunk be responsible for maintaining its own commit watermark, commit its own pages.
 Pages can be committed when a caller requests memory from that chunk - not before.
 Furthermore, let chunks which reside in the freelist uncommit their pages.

-The effect this would have is twofold:

-For one, the penalty of handing a large chunk to a class loader and it not using the chunk up completely is reduced.
+The effect this would have is twofold: for one, the penalty of handing a large chunk to a class loader and it not using the chunk up completely is reduced.
 Then, when a chunk is returned to the freelist, it can be uncommitted and therefore reduces the memory footprint up to the point where it is needed again.

 Notes: